ebmdatalab/best_practice_guidance/README.md

 - Notebooks folder contains all jupyter notebooks

-- If you are importing your functions from a pure python file, named this file custom_functions.py and store these files within the code folder.
+- If you are importing some code from your own python file, named these files clearly and store within the code folder.
-You will need a blank __init__.py within the code folder import properly into your notebook.
+You may need a blank `__init__.py` within the code folder import properly into your notebook.
 Additionally you will likely have to use the os module to navigate using the appropriate path.
 [This](https://stackoverflow.com/questions/5137497/find-current-directory-and-files-directory) provides a good overview of how to do this using built in os functions.

-- Requirements should be in the main directory of the project
+- Your `requirements.txt` should be in the main directory of the project

 **Best practice for writing code:**